Gruntfuggly/swap-and-paste/README.md

 Normally, if *xxx* is copied and then pasted when *yyy* is selected, *yyy* is copied into the clipboard for the next paste.
 This is problematic if you want to do multiple replacements, so if *yyy* is selected subsequently again, *xxx* will be repasted.
 If you want to **always** swap *yyy* for *xxx* regardless of the previous paste contents, then set this false.

+`swap-and-paste.debug`

+Set to true to create a debug log in the Output panel.

 ## Credits

 Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com)